 Eligibility Under the Romeo and Juliet Law

-- You engaged in a consensual sexual encounter with a 14, 15, 16, or 17 year old minor;
+- The crime involved a consensual sexual encounter with a 14, 15, 16, or 17 year old minor;

-- You were no more than 4 years older than the minor at the time of the sexual encounter
+- The minor was no more than 4 years younger than the defendant at the time of the sexual encounter;

-- You are required to register as a sexual offender (or predator) solely because of the above conviction;
+- Registration as a sexual offender (or predator) is solely because of the above conviction;

-- You do not have any other convictions for a Lewd or Lascivious Offense, Sexual Battery, or Lewd or Lascivious Exhibition using a Computer.
+- No other convictions for a Lewd or Lascivious Offense, Sexual Battery, or Lewd or Lascivious Exhibition using a Computer exist.